Monitoring and Testing Diego Components

 Across multiple machines in a cloud-like infrastructure, to reveal the impact of latency on the auction

-The CF Diego Operator Toolkit (cfdot) is a Command Line Interface (CLI) tool designed to interact with a Cloud Foundry Diego deployment. cfdot is included in Diego releases v0.1482.0 and later, but it can be built from source for use with older Diego releases by following the instructions in the cfdot repo.
+The CF Diego Operator Toolkit (cfdot) is a Command Line Interface (CLI) tool designed to interact with a Cloud Foundry Diego deployment. cfdot is included in Diego releases v0.1482.0 and later, but it can be built from source for use with older Diego releases by following the instructions in the cfdot repository.

 The cfdot commands perform the following Long-Running Process (LRP) operations: